scipy-conference/scipy_proceedings/papers/christopher_ariza/main.md

 Type hints [@pep484] improve code quality in a number of ways.
 Instead of using variable names or comments to communicate types, Python-object-based type annotations provide maintainable and expressive tools for type specification.
 These type annotations can be tested with type checkers such as ``mypy`` [@mypy] or ``pyright`` [@pyright], quickly discovering potential bugs without executing code.

 The same annotations can be used for runtime validation.
-While reliance on duck-typing over runtime validation is common in Python, runtime validation is often needed with complex data structures such as arrays and DataFrames.
+While reliance on duck-typing over runtime validation is common in Python, runtime validation is more often needed with complex data structures such as arrays and DataFrames.
+For example, an interface expecting a DataFrame argument, if given a Series, might not need explicit validation as usage of the wrong type will likely raise.
+However, an interface expecting a 2D array of floats, if given an array of Booleans, might benefit from validation as usage of the wrong type may not raise.

 Many important typing utilities are only available with the most-recent versions of Python.
 Fortunately, the ``typing-extensions`` [@te] package back-ports standard library utilities for older versions of Python.
 A related challenge is that type checkers can take time to implement full support for new features: many of the examples shown here require ``mypy`` 1.9.0, released just a few months ago.